jefferysanders/AutoCarrot/README.md

 Equips Carrot on a Stick automatically when mounted

-Works with both Classic / TBC
+Works with Classic / TBC / WOTLK

 UPDATE:
 - Now also supports gloves with Riding enchant and boots with Mithril Spurs.